ibm-cloud-docs/openwhisk/pkg_push_notifications.md

 5. In the Available Runtimes section, select nodeJS from the drop-down list and then click **Install**.

-6. After the package has been installed, search for the **push-notifications** package on the Actions page.
+6. After the package is installed, search for the **push-notifications** package on the Actions page.

 7. To use the actions in the **push-notifications** package, you must bind service credentials to the actions.
-  * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions listed above.
+  * To bind service credentials to all actions in the package, follow steps 5 and 6 in the CLI instructions previously listed.
   * To bind service credentials to individual actions, complete the following steps in the console. **Note**: You must complete the following steps for each action that you want to use.
     1. Click an action from the **push-notifications** package that you want to use.
 The details page for that action opens.
-    2. In the left-hand navigation, click the **Parameters** section.
+    2. In the left navigation, click the **Parameters** section.
     3. Enter a new **parameter**.
 For the key, enter `__bx_creds`.
 For the value, paste in the service credentials JSON object from the service instance that you created earlier.

 ### Send a push notification
 {: #pkg_push_mobile_sendmsg}

-To send a message through the push notification service using the `send-message` action, use the [ibmcloud fn action invoke] command.
+To send a message through the push notification service by using the `send-message` action, use the [ibmcloud fn action invoke] command.
 {: shortdesc}

 ```